Your are here:

 Not sent us your photo yet?
 You can easily upload it on your personal online self-service branch, Meine SBK, using your insurance number.
 Once you have sent us your photo, you will receive your electronic health care card within three weeks at most.

 You receive a new card when your information, such as your name or address, has changed.
 The card is valid for five years, regardless of the expiry date of the EHIC (European Health Insurance Card) on the back of your health care card.

-If you change your name, you will receive a new health care card when your address or your name changes.
+If you change your name, you will receive a new healthcare card.
 A new photo is not necessary.
-If your information has changed, you can change it easily yourself in your personal online self-service branch, Meine SBK.
+If your information has changed, you can change it easily yourself in your online self-service branch Meine SBK.
 Of course your personal consultant will also be happy to help you change your data.

 When your child is born, we send you a temporary electronic health care card, together with a babygro.
 The permanent electronic health care card with chip will be sent to you automatically after about five weeks, as soon as we have received your child’s lifetime health insurance number from the pension insurance provider.